Give2Peer/g2p-server-symfony/features/README.md

 How
 ---

-We needed to customize the feature runner script, so this setup script only symlinks `bin/behat` to point to `script/behat`.

-Then, to perfunctorily run the features while coding, I suggest you use :
+To perfunctorily run the features while coding, use :

 ```
-$ script/behat --tags=~geocode -vv
+$ bin/behat --tags=~geocode
 ```

 Because scenarios tagged with `geocode` use third-party geocoding services with